 - Don’t speak with the defendant’s insurance company and don’t sign anything they ask you to sign.

 - Stop using social media while your claim is pending.

-- Contact a Jonesboro personal injury attorney as soon as possible.
+- Contact a Jonesboro truck accident attorney as soon as possible.

 How much bodily injury liability insurance are commercial truckers required to carry?

 The legal requirement varies from $300,000 to $5,000,000, depending on the type of cargo carried.
 In most cases, however, the shipper or the broker will require the trucker to carry at least $1,000,000 in bodily injury liability insurance.

 Who are the possible defendants in a truck accident lawsuit?

 Depending on the circumstance, you might be able to collect from: